You’ve probably seen dark brown or reddish tear stains under a dog’s eyes and wondered where they come from.

 What Are Tear Stains?

 The reddish stains appear when porphyrin, a pigment found in tears, builds up under the eyes.
 Stains that are brownish or rust colored may be the result of a yeast infection on the skin under the eyes that is able to thrive because of the constant moisture from tears building up on the skin.

 What Are The Causes?

 The excess of tears results from eye irritation or from your dog’s eyes being unable to drain tears properly.
 The eye produces tears to flush irritants and stay clear.

 - Glaucoma- Causes fluid buildup in the eye and damages the optic nerve.

 - Conjunctivitis– An inflammation in the lining of the eye that can result in mucous, pus, or discharge.

 - Eye infections– Caused by bacteria, viruses, parasites, or irritants like smoke or shampoo.

 - Irritant exposure- Secondhand smoke, dust, and allergens can cause eyes to produce more tears.

 - Teething- In puppies, teething can be accompanied by excessive tears.

 - Ingrown eyelashes– Usually hereditary and appear more frequently in certain breeds.

 - Inverted eyelids- Entropion is a condition where a portion of the eyelid is inverted, resulting in eyelashes rubbing against the eye.
 This causes irritation, scratches, and eye damage.

-- Shallow eye sockets- More common in brachycephalic dogs (dogs that have shorter snouts).
+- Shallow eye sockets- More common in brachycephalic dogs (dogs who have shorter snouts).
 The eyes bulge out and sometimes eyelids don’t fully close, which results in irritation and damage.

 - Ear infection– An infection in one ear can cause the eye on the same side of the head to produce tears more than usual.

 - Large tear glands or small tear duct openings- Irregularities of your dog’s eyes can cause more tears.